Dr Fiona Solomon

 Vicky is based in Bonn, Germany.
 She joined ASI in June 2022 as as Assurance Manager, responsible for supporting the efficiency, effectiveness and integrity of ASI Certification and ASI Auditor Accreditation workflows.

-She has almost ten years of experience working in ethical and sustainable certification systems from Fairtrade to Forest Stewardship International at a global level with experience with standards development and auditing.
+She has almost ten years of experience working in ethical and sustainable certification systems from Fairtrade to Forest Stewardship Council at a global level with experience with standards development and auditing.
 She is passionate about sustainability, circularity, and social responsibility in value chains and product certification.

 Originally from Melbourne, she holds a Master’s in International Development (Swinburne) and a Bachelor of International Business (RMIT).
 She is fluent in English with a sprinkle of Vietnamese and German.